selwynpolit/d9book/book/forms.md

 Leave the `validateForm()` and `submitForm()` functions empty.

-Here is the ajax callback.
-Note the function has to be static to avoid the possible error:
+Here is the AJAX callback.
+Note that the function has to be static to avoid the possible error:

 ```
 TypeError: Argument 1 passed to Drupal\Core\Routing\RequestContext::fromRequest() must be an instance of Symfony\Component\HttpFoundation\Request, null given